sanneiphyo/E-bike/README.md

 -TypeScript: Superset of JavaScript that provides static type definitions.

+-useContext - for manage the state and access value without prop drilling

 -react-router-dom: Declarative routing for React.js.

 -react-icons: Collection of popular icons for React applications.